matthiasnagel/workflow/PAPER.md

 # TDD and PHP Unit

-## Get laravel's ExampleTest running:
-* A simple `composer update` fixed the dependency problems for me.

-**Note**: Just **do not** try to get the unit tests running within your IDE, Laravel unit tests are meant to be run in shell only.

 ## Writing first test and functionality:

 ### Vocab Provider
-* What we wanna do is to insert and read vocab records from the db.
-This is easy using laraven's **eloquent object relation mapping**:
+* What we wanna do is to insert and read vocabulary records from the db.
+This is easy using laravel's **eloquent object relation mapping**.
+Let's say what we want to have is a provider class which will be working as our db-interface (it will provide vocabs, which are queried from the database):

 ```
 class VocabProvider extends BaseController {